Around the wicket

 - Over the wicket bowler serves from the left side of stumps.

-- Around the wicket bowler serves from the left side of stumps.
+- Round the Wicked: the delivery comes from the left side of the stumps.

 - Over the wicket bowler serves from the right side of stumps.